SpaceFoon/Ez-Game-Audio-Conversion/README.md

 - Enter the full file path to start the search.
 This will search all subfolders!
 - Enter the file extensions to look for.
 Leave blank for all (e.g., mp3 wav).
 - Enter the output formats.
 Leave blank for all (e.g., ogg m4a).
 This will output to all the formats you input separately.
-- Enter the audio bitrate from 64 to 320.
+- Enter the audio bitrate from 32 to 320.
 Leave blank for 192 (e.g., 128).

 3. The application will search for matching files based on the provided criteria and display the list of files to be converted.
+5. Duplicate file names with different extensions will be deleted from the list in favor of the best format.

+6. Follow more prompts to decided what to do for each file.
+Adding "a" to your selection will make it for all subsequent files.
+   - O: Overwrite any file with the same name.
+   - R: Rename will add copy to the name
+   - S: Skip will not convert this file.

-4. Confirm whether to proceed with the conversion by typing "yes" or "no" when prompted.
+7. Review the list of files to be converted and confirm to proceed by typing "yes" or "no" when prompted.

-5. If you choose to proceed, the application will convert the audio files to the specified output formats and save them in the same directory as the input files.
+8. If you choose to proceed, the application will convert the audio files to the specified output formats and save them in the same directory as the input files.
    Logs will confirm each file has been successfully converted.

 ## License